 From the top left going right: Kristen, Elise, Lisa, Paulina, Alyssa, Savannah, and Ivan.

-Sorry for the 3 month late post.
-But I hope you enjoyed reading through all my scattered thoughts.
+I hoped you enjoy these pictures of my friends and my messy hair!
+I hope you enjoyed reading through all my scattered thoughts.
 Until next time!
+Thanks for reading.